<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 Dig In: Kids who have a garden tend to be better eaters, especially vegetables!
 Whether you’re plowing the back 40 or have a tomato pot on your front porch, any chance for the child to engage with how their food is grown will be a positive experience and encourage better eating.

-Whiz Kid: An immersion quickly blender turns a big pot of veggies into velvety smooth soup.
+Whiz Kid: An immersion blender quickly turns a big pot of veggies into velvety smooth soup.
 Make a batch and freeze half in small containers for quick dinners now and later.

 As you and your family are increasing the vegetables you eat, be sure to look at the variety of colors.
 The greater variety of colors, the best nutrient you’re eating; eat the rainbow!